-For example, for a smaller software firm, four to six case studies a year is a good target.
+For example, for a medium-sized software firm, 4 to 6 case studies a year is a good target.

-A medium-size firm with a monthly newsletter or e-newsletter may need one fresh case study every month.
+A larger firm with a regular e-newsletter may need one fresh case study every month.

 And a big software firm with a wide product line across many vertical markets should have new case studies popping out every couple of weeks.